NivethaShanmugam01/Industrial-Copper-Modeling/README.md

 ### Solution Steps
 1. Exploratory Data Analysis (EDA):

-- Explore skewness and outliers in the dataset.
-- Visualize key insights from the data.
+Explore skewness and outliers in the dataset.Visualize key insights from the data.

 2. Data Preprocessing:

 Transform the data into a suitable format.
 Address skewness and outliers through normalization and outlier detection.
 Perform necessary cleaning steps.

-3. Machine Learning Regression:
+4. Machine Learning Regression:

 Develop a regression model to predict the continuous variable 'Selling_Price'.
 Utilize advanced techniques such as data normalization and feature scaling.